harrisoff/old-photo-instrumentality-project/CURSOR_PROMPT.md

 You are implementing a front-end project.

 You MUST read and strictly follow `requirements.md`.
 That file is the single source of truth.

 Any new requirement must be written to requirements.md and committed before implementation.

+When requirements.md changes, you MUST re-read the entire file before implementing anything.
+Do not rely on memory or previous context.

 ---